-Resist the temptation to try lots of different discs.
-Concentrate on learning to throw only one disc until you develop a feel for throwing golf discs.
+Resist the temptation to try lots of different discs, especially high speed discs.
+Concentrate on learning to throw two or three lighter weight discs until you develop a feel for throwing golf discs.
 Some excellent disc choices for new players are: Aero, Aviar, Leopard, Polecat, Wombat, Stingray, Skeeter, and Mamba.
 Our DX 3 Pack Starter Set is also a very good choice for beginners.

-The best golf discs for a younger child would be from our EDGE line of discs.
+The best golf discs for a child would be from our EDGE line of discs.
 EDGE discs weigh 135 grams or less.
 These discs are specifically designed for children ages 6-12 that are participating in the EDGE (Educational Disc Golf Experience) program.
-Try the EDGE Polecat, EDGE Shark or EDGE Ace.
+Try the EDGE Leopard, EDGE Polecat, EDGE Shark or EDGE Skeeter.
 For older children, 150-class discs would be a good choice as well.
-The Archangel, Aviar, Leopard, Sidewinder, Spider and Valkyrie are some of the many discs available in 150-gram weights that are ideal for younger players and newcomers to the sport.
-Look for these discs at a local retailer or from an online vendor like discgolfvalues.com or discgolfunited.com.
+The Archangel, Aviar, Leopard, Sidewinder, and Valkyrie are some of the many discs available in 150-gram weights that are ideal for younger players and newcomers to the sport.
+Look for these discs at a local retailer or from an online vendor.

 Established disc golfers tend to use of a variety of discs for putting, approaching, and driving.
 Although you can start with only one disc like a Skeeter, you can start with lighter discs such as our 150gm disc golf set.
 This contains a putter, midrange, and fairway driver all easy to use, and all used by professionals in heavier weights.
 Use a Driver for tee shots and long fairway drives.
-Use a Multi-purpose disc for shorter shots and approaching the basket.
-Use a Putter for short approaches and putts.
-See: About our Disc Types.
-Beginners can choose one of the following Drivers as these discs are the easiest discs to throw far.
-Choose lighter weights for better results: Archangel, Valkyrie, Sidewinder, Cheetah or Leopard.
-For a Multi-purpose disc with a predictable flight, choose one of these discs: Shark, Panther or Spider.
-For Putters, consider choosing the Polecat and Birdie as they are predictably straight flyers.
+Use a Mid-Range disc for shorter shots and approaching the target.
+Use a Putt & Approach disc for short upshots and putts.
+We recommend beginners choose one of the following drivers as these discs are the easiest to throw far; choose lighter weights for better results: Archangel, Roadrunner, Mamba or Leopard.
+For a Mid-Range disc with a predictable flight, choose one of these discs: Shark, Skeeter, Mako3, Atlas or Wombat.
+For Putters, consider choosing the Polecat, Birdie, Dart or Nova as they are predictably straight flyers.
 The Aviar is also an excellent choice.
 See the Disc Types Overview for more information.

-The numbers that appear on the bottom of the discs refer to the weight of the disc in grams.
-The letters denote the disc model.
+The numbers that appear on the bottom of the discs are the weight of the disc in grams.
+The letters are an abbreviation of the disc model.
 Go to Disc Abbreviations to translate the letters that appear on the bottom of our discs.

 DX is probably the best choice of plastic for beginners as it is the least expensive and becomes easier to throw as it wears.
 If you want your disc to last longer with its original flight characteristics you could choose from Star, GStar, or Champion type plastic.
 Each of these plastic types offers advantages in particular situations.
 Go to the Plastic Types Overview for a complete explanation of these different types of plastic and the advantages of each.

 The numbers for Speed, Glide, Turn, and Fade can be used to rate various aspects of our disc’s flight characteristics.
 Once you have thrown one of our disc models, you can use the flight rating numbers to compare the performance to any of our other discs.
 Check out the Flight Ratings System for a complete explanation of these terms.

 Stability is a description of the disc’s flight path.
 Stable is the tendency of a disc to remain straight through most of the flight.
 Understable describes a disc that turns right (RHBH thrower) during the high speed portion of the flight.
 Overstable refers to a flight that turns left (RHBH thrower) at high or low speeds.
-Understable discs are much more speed sensitive than stable or overstable discs.
+Understable discs are much more speed and wind sensitive than stable or overstable discs.
 An understable disc will often fly stable to overstable at low speed.
 Understable discs are easier to throw for less experienced players.
 For more disc golf definitions visit our Glossary of Terms.

-INNOVA Factory Seconds, X-Outs and Double Stamps are various names for discount priced discs with minor imperfections that do not meet our quality standards.
+INNOVA Factory Seconds, X-Outs and Double Stamps are various names for discount priced discs with minor cosmetic imperfections that do not meet our quality standards.
 These discs may be discolored, have specks, hot stamp defects or other small flaws that do not affect the flight of the disc.
 They still have the same flight characteristics and are legal for use in PDGA tournament play.
-Double Stamps are normal discs that carry two or more hot stamp images due to errors in the hot stamping process.
+Due to their low price, Factory Seconds are a great way to try out new disc models without spending a lot of money.

 - Throw lighter weight discs.
 These discs require less effort to throw.

-- Keep your throwing hand up and release the disc flat.
-This will help prevent throwing discs with a nose up angle.
+- Keep your thumb down to help release the disc flat.
+This will help to prevent throwing discs with a nose up angle.

-- Open your wrist up as the disc leaves your hand.
+- Roll your wrist open slightly as the disc leaves your hand.
 This gives the disc more acceleration and helps bring the nose down.

 Innova does not sell direct to individuals or groups of individuals for personal use.
 If you are interested in becoming an INNOVA distributor visit Become a Dealer for more information.

-INNOVA offers traditional one or two color customized hot stamping on many of our DX discs and select Champion and Pro line models.
+INNOVA offers traditional one or two color customized hot stamping on many of our models.
 Custom stamps are also available on mini marker discs.
 There is a minimum order of 100 discs with at least 25 discs per individual model.
-INNOVA also offers custom full color hot stamping.
+INNOVA also offers custom full color printing on discs.
 We can provide colorful stock designs or assist you in creating your own graphics.
-Please call for complete information, pricing and ordering guidelines.
+Please contact us for complete information, pricing and ordering guidelines.
 View information about artwork requirements for custom hot stamps.

 INNOVA cannot provide cash sponsorship for every tournament, charity event or course project, but we can provide a way for tournaments and organizations to raise cash funds through the sale of Custom Fund Raising discs.
 Our Custom Fund Raising (CFR) Program offers organizers CFR discs at a special discount price.
 These special CFR discs are available only to tournament directors and organizers participating in our CFR program.

-Organizers may choose to have CFR discs custom hot stamped or imprinted with our new INNColor™ process.
+Organizers may choose to have CFR discs custom hot stamped or imprinted with our INNColor™ process.
 INNColor™ discs give the ability to present high resolution full color art from edge to edge to make CFR discs even more unique and desirable.
 To take advantage of the Custom Fund Raising Program, organizers simply need to call or submit a sponsorship request to firstname.lastname@example.org.
 Our sponsorship department will provide you with the complete details of the program.

-Visit our Disc Index Page.
+Visit our Disc Golf Discs Page.
 Here you will find links to all of our different disc products.
 Simply click on a disc name to go to a page that has detailed information.
 Each individual disc page includes specifications, flight characteristics, ratings, and more.

 Visit Disc Golf Bags to get the basic information.
 We have disc golf bags to fill the needs of all types of players.
-The Standard Bag is our most popular model, and our Tour Bag holds the most discs and equipment.
+The Standard Bag is our most popular model, and our HeroPack holds the most discs and equipment.

-Visit DISCatcher® targets for information on all targets we offer.
+Visit our Targets Page for information on all targets we offer.
 We manufacture DISCatcher® Pro targets for permanent installation or portable use.
 We also offer the DISCatcher® Sport, a portable, full-sized target.
 There is even a DISCatcher® Mini for playing with mini marker discs or for trophy use.